jonsimonsen/webaoa/README.md

 v0.7: Being able to reach the goal of version 0.63 actually "required" a substantial amount of refactoring of code and reorganization of the file system.
 As a result, the information about 0.63 could probably be assumed to be part of 0.7 instead.
 0.63 was pushed with some unsatisfactory code.
 It seems to behave as intended, but the error testing and messaging is unsatisfactory enough that major cleanup, and probably a bit of more refactoring is desirable.
 The agenda of this version will therefore be to clean up after 0.63.
 -Under development...
 -The constants online and testing have been made global since there are functions that would greatly benefit from having access to their values.
 The variable readSuccess has also been made global.
+-Refactored so that most string concatenation combining more than two elements use string interpolation (with ` ` to start and end the string).
+-To reduce code duplication significantly, readPartial() was written to read an html file and append the code to an element defined by a JQuery selection.
+It can also check that new elements that are supposed to be unique are not already in the document and that only one is added.
+-To avoid browser warnings complaining about XML parsing, all textfiles have had their content placed inside txt tags (<txt>...</txt>).
+-Updated readParas() to remove txt tags and anything outside them.
+-Tested that everything seems to work as intended.

 -TODO: Consider writing a function for handling null returns from file reading functions (to reduce code duplication).
 -TODO: Consider finding a way to handle ABSENT elements using the tag- and class-approach to simplify testValidity() and functions like readPartial().